-U.S. history scores are falling, but it’s not just because of the pandemic
+U.S. History Scores Are Falling, but It’s Not Just Because of the Pandemic

 Instruction has changed, too.

 Students spend far less time memorizing state capitals or the preamble to the Constitution — information they could easily Google — and instead focus more on key skills, like distinguishing between primary and secondary source documents.
-That’s not necessarily a bad thing, Dutcher Mann said.
+That’s not necessarily a bad thing, Dr. Dutcher Mann said.
 Students need to be taught to think critically.

 But she said that emphasis can contribute to a troubling lack of background knowledge.
 Even in her college classes, she said, she has noticed a “rapid and very significant decline” in what students know about history and geography — like the fact that Africa is a continent, not a country.